FuJingyun/PT-FlowNet/README.md

 ```Shell
 sh train.sh
 ```
 `ft3d_dataset_dir` and `kitti_dataset_dir` are the preprocessed dataset paths, please specify the storage location of the dataset on disk.
+Relevant data file paths can also be predefined in `./tools/parser.py`.
 `exp_path` is the experiment folder name and `root` is the project root path.
 The memory requirement for network training is at least 9573 MiB.

 ## Train_refine